illuzn/esphome-april-soil-moisture-sensor/theory.md

 ![33% PWM Waveform](pwm_33_percent.png)

 N.B.
-The period will be `1s / 1.5 million = 6.7 x 10^-7s` and the pulse width witll be `1s /1.5 million x 34% = 2.3x10^-7s`.
+The period will be `1s / 1.5 million = 6.7 x 10^-7s` and the pulse width will be `1s /1.5 million x 34% = 2.3x10^-7s`.

 The selection of the frequency is important.
 The papers all agree that a higher frequency is recommended especially to reduce the difference that the soil type makes (e.g. coconut coir vs clay vs sand, etc.).
 The scientific paper I consulted suggested 70MHz however other papers suggest that 500MHz is required.

 In any event, the ESP32 can output a maximum frequency of 40MHz but at this frequency the output is very inaccurate (i.e. the readings will vary widely even in the same soil medium).
 I have chosen 1.5MHz because in my short term testing that was the highest frequency that was reasonably stable and accurate.
 There is potentially some optimisation possible because there would be [an optimal frequency allowing for maximum bit depth in that range of frequency](https://www.esphome.io/components/output/ledc.html).
 However, in my short term testing 1.5MHz seemed relatively suitable - note this device is not intended for scientific testing but more to provide a relative range whereby automated irrigation can be turned on.

 A 34% duty cycle is selected because the ESP32's ADC is capable of measuring voltages upto ~1.1V.
 Using an output voltage of 3.3V, a 34% duty cycle should give a maximum resultant voltage of around 1.1V.
-This resultant voltage would only occur if the sensing wires of the probe were shorted together (which shouldn't be possible).
+This resultant voltage would only occur if the sensing wires of the probe were shorted together by a perfect capacitor (which shouldn't be possible).
 Accordingly, given that air, soil and water are far from ideal dielectrics (see below) we expect resultant voltages far below this.

-## Dielectric effect.
+## Dielectric effect

 We expect that the two probe wires which are seperated by a 2mm gap should function as a capacitor (even in air) due to the dielectric effect.
 This is because when a voltage difference is applied to the two probe wires we expect charge seperation to occur and for there to be a net flow of electrons to the negative wire and away from the positive wire.